 Calls may represent operations that have incurred in errors.
-For example, an call representing an HTTP operation could result on a 4xx or 5xx status code, or the invocation of an API through Java RMI may result in an exception being thrown.
+For example, an call representing an HTTP operation could result in a 5xx status code, or the invocation of an API through Java RMI may result in an exception being thrown.
 Such calls are said to be erroneous, and Instana marks them accordingly in the UI.
 Notice: HTTP calls resulting in a status code 4xx are not considered erroneous, as 4xx are defined as client-side errors.

 ERROR (and equivalent, depending on the logging framework).
 In the image above, we see that a call is erroneous and has one error log associated with it.
 In general, however, a call may be erroneous without having error logs associated with it, and vice-versa.

 Spans represents timing of code execution (literally an action with its start and end times).
 It also carries a set of data consisting of both a timestamp and a duration.
 Different types of spans can have one or several sets of these, complete with metadata annotations.
 Every trace model is comprised of a block of spans in a hierarchical set, ordered by 64-bit identifiers used for reference between parent (“caller”) and child (“callee”) spans.
 The first span in any trace serves as root, and its 64-bit identifier is considered the identifier for the trace as a whole.